tungvoduc/GenericInfoSelectionViewController/README.md

 ```

 <br/>
-Now that we have our generic view controller that accepts any abstract data type of GenericInfoTableViewData.
+Now that we have our generic view controller that has abstract data type of GenericInfoTableViewData.
 It is time to make a specific view controller for updating user gender.
 First, we need to create GenderTableViewData to inject to our new view controller.

 ```swift
 struct GenderTableViewData: GenericInfoTableViewData {